 The benefit of adding friends to Tomahawk is that not only you can see what they have been listening to but you can also create playlists based on their collections.

 Once you have the playlist, you can ask Tomahawk to play the music for you.
 If your friends’ computer is not available, Tomahawk will use one of the ‘resolvers’ to play the same music using music sharing websites.

-This means that once your copy of Tomahawk makes a list of your friends’ music collection (probably using the headers of audio files), you can listen to them even if your friends are not online – courtesy the ‘resolvers’ such as YouTube, SoundCloud and 4Shared.
+This means that once your copy of Tomahawk makes a list of your friends’ music collection (probably using the headers of audio files), you can listen to them even if your friends are not online – courtesy of the ‘resolvers’ such as YouTube, SoundCloud, and 4Shared.

 One a scale of 5 to 1, I would give a rating of 4 to Tomahawk’s ability to share music among friends and via music sharing websites.

 If you wish to listen to music without letting your friends know about what you are listening to, you can click on the Controls menu and select Listen Privately.
 This setting prevents Tomahawk from publicly displaying what you are listening.

 If you wish to appear offline to your friends, Tomahawk got that option too.
 To achieve this, select Go Offline from the Network menu.
 When you select this menu, your name will be shown as offline in your friends’ copy of Tomahawk.